syncfusion-content/maui-docs/MAUI/Cards/getting-started.md

 1. Create a new .NET MAUI application in Visual Studio.

 2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add `SfCard` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Card](), and then install.
+To add `SfCards` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Card](), and then install.

-3. To initialize the control, import the control namespace `Syncfusion.Maui.Card` in XAML or C# code.
+3. To initialize the control, import the control namespace `Syncfusion.Maui.Cards` in XAML or C# code.

-4. Initialize `SfCard.`
+4. Initialize `SfCards.`

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="1 5 6 7" %}